Edward Hamlin (fiction writer): Themes and style

 Hamlin’s writing explores what happens when ordinary people are confronted with choices they never thought they would have to make.
 His characters are often caught unprepared by circumstances in which they must quickly decide what to do, then live out the consequences—often unintended—of their actions.
-Stylistically, Hamlin’s stories make extensive use of free indirect discourse and third-person narrative; very few of his stories are told in first person.
-Many feature women as central point-of-view characters, and international settings such as Haiti under the regime of Jean-Claude Duvalier, Brazil, Morocco and Northern Ireland are common.
+Stylistically, Hamlin’s stories and debut novel make extensive use of free indirect discourse and third-person narrative; very little of his narrative is written in first person.
+Much of his work features women as central point-of-view characters, and international settings such as Haiti under the regime of Jean-Claude Duvalier, Brazil, Morocco and Northern Ireland are common.
 Reviewers have noted Hamlin’s close attention to sensory detail and use of exotic locales.

 Music

 In addition to his literary work, Hamlin is a composer and performer of acoustic guitar music.
 His 2007 CD Rooted and subsequent work explores the possibilities of jazz- and Celtic-inflected fingerstyle guitar, making extensive use of altered tunings, especially DGDGCD and CGDGCD (“Orkney tuning”).
 Of Rooted, Minor 7th Magazine wrote: "This debut outing reveals a mature acoustic guitarist who is unnecessarily modest about his well-refined craft… The tone is elegiac… One hears surrender to the allure of the instrument, all in itself."